How I Actually Get Cheap Flights

 2. Research When The Low & Shoulder Seasons Are

-Low season travel can bring huge savings for budget travelers.
-Low season, of course, is different for every destination, so this will take a little research but can yield huge flight savings.
+Low-season travel can bring huge savings for budget travelers.
 Other good times to search for tickets are timeframes that coincide with a destination’s shoulder seasons.
 Shoulder seasons are great times to travel as accommodation and flights tend to be cheaper (though usually not the rock-bottom prices you’ll find at the lowerest of the low season), but they aren’t inflated to peak season prices either.

 3. Plan in Advance

 Planning your trip in advance can help you find cheap flights.
 But there’s a narrow window of time I find works best on this, so don’t try booking too early.

 For domestic flights, I tend to find the best fares 2-3 months prior to departure, and for international flights, I typically find that 3-4 months prior to departure yields the best savings.
 These timeframes I find to generally be true, but there’s always times they prove me wrong.

 Every now and again I find a cheap ticket short notice or several months out.
 It’s up to you to watch fare prices and try to pounce when you think they’re at their lowest.

 4. Search Flight Booking Engines Around Your Potential Dates